snrnats/doc-centre/docfx_project/pro/reports/costs.md

     <img src="../images/reports/costs-over-time-carrier-data.png"/>
 </a>

+The **Shipping Cost Over Time by Carrier** chart's **Show Data** option shows how much money you spent with each of your carriers for each day in your dataset.

 ## Shipping Cost Over Time

 The **Shipping Cost Over Time** chart shows how your total daily shipping costs have changed over time.